 Springfield IL 62704

 Complete the CIAF® application in its entirety.
 Please note: ALL incomplete applications will be systematically rejected.
 Applicants who are deemed eligible for assistance and whose needs can be matched with equipment from our inventory bank will be notified.
 Demand for assistance often exceeds our ability to help but be sure we do our best to help as many people hear as possible within the bounds of our mission and eligibility requirements.
+If your application is accepted, admininstrative, processing, and shipping fees will apply.
 Click here to visit the Get Help page for more details.

 No. Demand for assistance often exceeds our ability to help but we do our best to help as many people hear as possible within the bounds of our mission and eligibility requirements.